 - To cover shaded areas where turf grasses don’t grow well: Numerous spreading, shade-loving plants are suited for this purpose.

-- To provide shade for extremely hot and dry regions: Choose arid-climate plants for these areas, such as ice plant or sedum (stonecrop).
+- To provide shades for extremely hot and dry regions: Choose arid-climate plants for these areas, such as ice plant or sedum (stonecrop).

 - Try baby’s tears (Soleirolia soleirolii) or creeping thyme (Thymus serpyllum) instead of grass in exceptionally high-traffic areas where grass does not thrive.